Ra-r-es/Subscription-Manager/README.md

 ## About

-An implementation of a subscription and customer management system, providing classes for subscriptions, persons, and clients.
+An implementation of a subscription and customer management system, providing classes and derived classes using virtual functions, downcasting, upcasting, static variables, static functions and more for subscriptions, persons, and clients.

 ## Features